 \end{figure}

 There are fewer direct empirical inputs to the He model's parameters than the Gomes SSM, limited to the duration of the cell cycle.
 The close synchrony of zebrafish RPC divisions is modelled by assigning sister RPCs the same cycle length, shifted by a normal distribution of one hour width, in contrast to Gomes RPCs, which are treated as fully independent.
-The lineage outcomes the He SSM is called on to explain are also notably different from those referred to by the Gomes SSM.
-Most notably, the Gomes SSM does not account for the early appearance of RGCs, which are not produced by the late E20 progenitors examined in that study.
-The zebrafish RPC lineages studied by He et al. produce all of the retinal neural types, including RGCs, which are typically produced by PD-type divisions.
-The He SSM does not model particular cell fates, supposing that mitotic mode is ``decoupled" from fate specification.
+The lineage outcomes the He SSM is called upon to explain are also different from those referred to by the Gomes SSM.
+Most notably, the Gomes SSM does not account for the early appearance of retinal ganglion cells, which are not produced by the late E20 progenitors examined in that study.
+The zebrafish RPC lineages studied by He et al. produce all of the retinal neural types, including retinal ganglion cells, which are typically produced by PD-type divisions.
+The He SSM does not model particular cell fates, supposing that mitotic mode is “decoupled” from fate specification.
 This decoupling cannot be anything more than a model construct, since, as noted (and as explicitly modelled by the Boije SSM), particular mitotic modes are definitely associated with particular neural fate outcomes.
 The mitotic mode RV linking cell cycle to fate specification in the Gomes SSM has thus subsumed the specification outcomes of RPC lineages entirely, and the model is concerned only to explain the sizes of lineages (marked by an inducible genetic marker at various times), and the observed progression of mitotic modes in these early RPCs.

-There is, therefore, a temporal structure to the proliferative and specificative behaviour of early zebrafish RPCs that dissociated late rat RPCs do not exhibit.
+There is, therefore, a temporal structure to the proliferative and specification behaviour of early zebrafish RPCs that dissociated late rat RPCs do not exhibit.
 A Gomes-type SSM, in which the RVs determining RPC behaviour are independent of any measure of time, cannot account for this temporal structure.
-In order to address this, He et al., assume a linear progression of three phases which cells in each lineage pass through, the timing of these phases being determined relative to the first division of the RPC lineage, called here ``Time in Lineage" or TiL.
+In order to address this, He et al., assume a linear progression of three phases that cells in each lineage pass through, the timing of these phases being determined relative to the first division of the RPC lineage, called here “Time in Lineage" or TiL.
 The values the mitotic mode RV may take on is determined by these TiL phases.
 The temporal structure of the phases and their effect on the mitotic mode RV are selected to produce a model fit.
-While He et al. acknowledge that the model therefore represents a ``combination of stochastic and programmatic decisions taken by a population of equipotent RPCs," no effort is made to determine the relative contribution of the model's stochastic vs. linear programmatic elements.
+While He et al. acknowledge that the model therefore represents a “combination of stochastic and programmatic decisions taken by a population of equipotent RPCs," no effort is made to determine the relative contribution of the model's stochastic vs. linear programmatic elements.
 Instead, the purportedly stochastic nature of mitotic mode determination is emphasized throughout the report.

-\subsection*{Boije SSM: Explaining variability in zebrafish RPC fate outcomes}
+Boije SSM: Explaining variability in zebrafish RPC fate outcomes